 Some students are lazy and derive joy in doing something their parents don't want them to do.
 They devote most of their time to having fun with their fellow lazy ones and neglect the basic thing, which is their study.
 Some students forget that education is important to every nation, which is why their parents sent them to school.

 They can watch many kinds of films in a day without even having time to look into their books and acquire skills through their study.
 What of attending parties in many hostels?
 To attend any party any student wishes is not bad but it becomes a problem when the student forgets the main reason he's there is to study.

 Partying is part of student life, but sometimes the lazy ones see it as their only purpose.
-The only reason they don't attend a party on school premises is either because they did not hear about it or because they travelled.
+The only reason they don't attend a party on school premises is either that they did not hear about it or because they traveled.
 Lazy students should wake up from their slumber to avoid being involved in examination malpractices.
 Examination malpractices due to laziness only lead to downfall and disaster to those students that indulge in it.

 Lecturers' and Teachers' Weaknesses